 But my boxwoods were not dying in the middle, which is a key indicator, together with brown leaves, that it is drought stress.

-To revive a dry boxwood, firstly, remove all the dead leaves to ensure no disease-causing bacteria or fungus can grow and infect your boxwood.
+To revive a dry boxwood, remove all the dead leaves to ensure no disease-causing bacteria or fungus can grow and infect your boxwood.

 Next, prune away the brown leaves and check the cut.
 If it is healthy and green, your boxwood will recover in time, but if the stems are streaked with brown or dry, then prune some more until you reach healthy wood.

-To encourage new and healthy growth, remove 4 to 6-inches of the branches near the center of the boxwood and, in total, prune about 10% of the inner branch structure.
+To encourage new and healthy growth, remove 4 to 6 inches of the branches near the center of the boxwood and, in total, prune about 10% of the inner branch structure.

 Then, water the plant until the soil’s moist.
 Since these shrubs are shallow-rooted, even 1 inch of dry soil means the plant isn’t getting enough water.